amykapernick/modern_front_end_fundamentals/docs/modern-css/exercises.md

 ### 2.2.4 Styling Fallbacks

 Wrap all the grid code in a `@supports` query, keeping the original flexbox code as a fallback

+### 2.2.5 More CSS Grid Capabilities

+Use [Grid Garden](https://cssgridgarden.com/) to try out more of the CSS Grid capabilities.